 |Import of Machinery||VAT Tax||No Tax|

-|Ongoing Requirements||On site inspections from Immigration||BOI update form submissions|
+|Ongoing Requirements||On-site inspections from Immigration||BOI update form submissions|

 *Possible.
-Software is one such industry.
+The software is one such industry.

 Most industries under the BOI promotion allow for 100% foreign ownership.